As faithful blog followers know, I sold my small business in 2015 and moved to Seattle for grad school.

 Desk chair – Thrifting

-Selling the contents of my large home in Missouri via a flea market booth, and rehoming my dog with a lovely family with teens and acreage made it possible to move to this gritty block in the urban neighborhood of Belltown in Seattle, where I stayed for 4 years before taking off on a year of travel, a year of Coronavirus quarantine, and ultimately ending up back in Missouri, this time on the other side of the state in urban St Louis, where Hawk Hill’s story continues.
+Selling the contents of my large home in Missouri via a flea market booth, and rehoming my dog with a lovely family with teens and acreage made it possible to move to this gritty block in the urban neighborhood of Belltown in Seattle, where I stayed for 4 years before taking off on a year of travel, a year of Coronavirus quarantine, and ultimately ending up back in Missouri, this time on the other side of the state in a 1910 cottage urban St Louis, where Hawk Hill’s story continues.